Azure/azure-sdk/docs/dotnet/introduction.md

 You can find the full sources of [here](https://github.com/Azure/azure-sdk-for-net/blob/master/sdk/appconfiguration/Azure.Data.AppConfiguration/src/ConfigurationClient.cs).

-TODO: short transition - "how to achieve this shape" ... by following the rules below.

 {% include requirement/MUST id="dotnet-client-naming" %} name service client types with the _Client_ suffix.

 For example, the service client for the Application Configuration service is called `ConfigurationClient`.